-Headland Archaeology (UK) Ltd was commissioned by Constable Homes Limited (the Client), to undertake a geophysical (magnetometer) survey on land north of Woollard Way, Blackmore, where a residential development is proposed.
-The results of the survey will inform future archaeological strategy at the site.
+Headland Archaeology (UK) Ltd was commissioned by Rainier Developments Ltd (the Client), to undertake a geophysical (magnetometer) survey on land south of Lower Stondon to inform planning proposals for a new residential development.
+The results of the survey will inform future archaeological strategy at the site., if required.

-The survey was undertaken in order to assess the impact of the proposed development on the historic environment and was undertaken in accordance with an Archaeological Written Scheme of Investigation (WSI) (Harrison 2019), with guidance within the National Planning Policy Framework (MHCLG 2019) and in line with current best practice (Chartered Institute for Archaeologists 2014, Europae Archaeologia Consilium 2016).
+The survey was undertaken in order to assess the impact of the proposed development on the historic environment.
+It was undertaken in accordance with an Archaeological Written Scheme of Investigation (WSI) (Harrison 2020), which was submitted to and approved by Martin Oake (Development Archaeologist at Central Bedfordshire Council), with guidance within the National Planning Policy Framework (MHCLG 2019) and in line with current best practice (Chartered Institute for Archaeologists 2014, Europae Archaeologia Consilium 2016).